WikipediaBrown/SFSymbolsKit/README.md

 ## Versioning

-SFSymbols releases a [new version on GitHub](https://github.com/WikipediaBrown/SFSymbols/releases) automatically when a pull request is approved from the `develop` branch to the `master` branch.
+SFSymbolsKit releases a [new version on GitHub](https://github.com/WikipediaBrown/SFSymbolsKit/releases) automatically when a pull request is approved from the `develop` branch to the `master` branch.

 ## Contribute